JuliaAttic/QuDirac.jl/docs/state_math.md

 ```

 ---
-# Acting a Bra on a specific Ket factor
+# Acting a Bra on a specific Ket factor and vice versa
 ---

 It is sometimes useful to take the inner product between a Bra and a *specific factor* of a Ket.